ckafrouni/linfo1252_projet1/README.md

 This following section describes how to use this project to run the tests within `Inginious` environment.

 #### Running tests
 The script `experiment.sh` is used in the environment to run specific tests.
-Use the prompted instructions to know how to use it.
+To change the application you want to test, change the integer value on `line 33` as described just below:
+- Readers/writers # 1
+- Producers/consumers # 2
+- Philosophers # 3
+- Test and set # 4

 #### Plotting
 After retrieving data as text and putting them in files of the form `res_*_inginious.csv`, in the `data/inginious` directory, you can use this command, from the `root` directory, to generate graphs :